-- After the deadline, staff will send all applications to the panel for scoring and comments.
+- After the deadline, applications will be sent to the panel for scoring and comments.
 The panel consists of the five City Council-appointed Boulder Arts Commissioners and four members of the community.

 - You will receive notification that the panel’s scores and comments on your application are available.
-Please review their scores and comments and prepare a 3-minute presentation for the Arts Commission meeting on June 19, 2019.
+Please review their scores and comments and prepare a one-page response for the panel.

-- If you are awarded a grant, staff from the Office of Arts and Culture will contact you to complete any necessary paperwork.
+- When a grant is awarded, staff from the Office of Arts and Culture will contact the successful Applicant to complete any necessary paperwork.

 Total Funds: $30,000

 Details: The award amount of $3,000 is a maximum funding guideline.
 Smaller requests will be accepted.